bellsociety/bellsociety.com_old/README.md

 3. Customize!
 Replace Alex's stuff with your own.
 You may leave things blank.
   - (For the curious, the stuff between the `---`'s at the top is yaml, and below that is markdown)
 4. If you'd like, add a custom bio down below the lower `---`.
 (Markdown/HTML), aka just write words and you're fine.
-5. Add a jpeg of your pretty face to `images/members/2032` with a filename of `will_jahbs.jpeg`.
+5. Add a jpeg of your pretty face to `images/members/2032` with a filename of `will_jahbs.jpeg
   - The file format must be `.jpeg`, not `.jpg` or `.png` or `.anythingelse`.
   - The file name must otherwise exactly match the `will_jahbs.md` in `_members/year/2032`.
+  - Uploading images isn't possible through the github website =( so you'll probably want to email/dropbox/whatever your photo to someone who has admin privileges, and make them upload it with git.
+Thank them with a big hug.
   - (This is because Alex, the original creator, was feeling hacky.
 You could fix this if you felt like it, but consistency can be nice sometimes.)

 6. Ring many bells with jubilation.